Chart Color Schemes

 Glen Waverley - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Glen Waverley - East, as evaluated at the latest Census held on 2016, comprised 89.5% houses and 10.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings, compared to Melbourne metropolitan area's 69.6% houses and 30.3% other dwellings.
-Home ownership in Glen Waverley - East was recorded at 46.3%, with the remaining dwellings either mortgaged (30.6%) or rented (23.1%).
-The median monthly mortgage repayment in the area was $2,600, higher than Melbourne metropolitan average of $2,383.
-Median weekly rent in Glen Waverley - East was recorded at $500, compared to Melbourne metro's $440.
-Nationally, Glen Waverley - East's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Glen Waverley - East, as evaluated at the latest Census, comprised 89.5% houses and 10.5% other dwellings.
+In comparison, Melbourne metro had 69.6% houses and 30.3% other dwellings.
+Home ownership in Glen Waverley - East was 46.3%, with mortgaged dwellings at 30.6% and rented ones at 23.1%.
+The median monthly mortgage repayment was $2,600, higher than Melbourne metro's average of $2,383.
+Median weekly rent in the area was $500, compared to Melbourne metro's $440.
+Nationally, Glen Waverley - East's mortgage repayments were significantly higher at $2,600 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing